top of page

 An expected death has occurred at a hospital.

-Most hospitals have their own Mortuary, and so immediate removal of the deceased is not required, if this is not the case, the hospital will inform us of the death and we will make arrangements to move the deceased to our Chapel of Rest.
+Most hospitals have their own Mortuary, and so we do not need to attend immediately to bring the deceased into our care, if this is not the case, the hospital will inform us of the death and we will make arrangements to move the deceased to our Chapel of Rest.

 All hospitals have a Bereavement Services team, you should speak to them to determine when the Cause of Death Certificate will be ready.
-This will then be emailed to the Register Office, you can contact your local registrar to arrange an appointment to register the death.
+This will then be emailed to the Medical Examiner, who will call you to discuss the cause of death and answer any questions you may have.
+They will then email this to the Register Office, you can contact your local registrar to arrange an appointment to register the death.

 Some hospitals have an in house registrar, in which case the Bereavement Services team can book an appointment for you.